 MOTION PICTURE STUDIOS FACILITIES

-Occasionally, there is a chance for capstone projects to use resources or facilities at the LDS MPS.
-However, there are other associated procedures and guidelines concerning this use.
-Producers (or any other member of the crew) should never personally contact anyone at the MPS to arrange to film there or use any resources.
-Instead, they should contact MAL Access, who will lead them through the process.
+Occasionally, Fiction AFP projects may wish to use resources or facilities at the LDS MPS.
+Producers (or any other member of the crew) should never personally contact anyone at the MPS to initiate their film project or use any MPS resources.
+Instead, they should fill out the MPS Access Request Form to start the project account creation process.

-After production, most of your crew will be done with the capstone project.
-You need to make sure you have their paperwork, including Crew Deal Memos.
-You also need to make sure they have completed all paperwork with the department, including their evaluations and paper for their 372R, or 215R class.
+After production, most of your crew will be done with the Fiction AFP project.
+You need to make sure you have their paperwork, including Crew Deal Memos, stored in your project BOX account and accessible in case there are any issues in the future.

 The TMA Department owns several facilities available for use in Post-Production, by qualified and eligible students.
 These include: